Mützig: Africa

 In Rwanda, Mützig is the most popular beer after Primus, another brand from the same stable, although one survey put Mützig ahead 72% to 69%.
 It is a more expensive beer than Primus, by some 30%, but cheaper than imported beers.
 It is packaged in 350 ml and 650 ml bottles.
-It is branded here as "The Taste of Success".
+It is branded there as "The Taste of Success".

 In Cameroon the beer is produced by Brasseries du Cameroun (Cameroonian Breweries), owned by the French company Castel.

 From late 2013 the advertising for Heineken International's Africa brands Mützig and Gulder were handled by M. & C. Saatchi Abel.